chirumallaa/chirumallaa/README.md

-### Hi there 👋
+#   Hi there 👋

-# Anudeep Chirumalla #kalanaHQ
-Hi, I'm Anudeep — a senior product designer at GitHub working on [Sponsors](https://github.com/sponsors) to support open source sustainability.
+Hi, I'm Anudeep — a product innovation officer at [kiwinash](https://kiwinash.com) to support open source sustainability.
 Previously worked on the Community & Safety team to help communities grow welcoming and productive spaces.
-I live in Oakland, CA and am an East Bay native. 🙌 I'm a huge nerd/geek, Splatoon 2 + ACNH player, and aspiring aerialist. 💕
+I live in Hyderabad, IN and am an East Coast native. 🙌 I'm a huge nerd/geek, frequenlty validate my internet-product ideas, and aspiring entreprenuer. 💕

 ## My values
 💖 Empathy and trust<br>